StephenBeacom77/WeirdCardGame/README.md

 # WeirdCardGame

-///     todo: package the solution by cloning to a different path!
+//	todo: package the solution by cloning to a different path!
+//	todo: improve error handling on client side - show errors in error div?

 --------------------------------------------------------------------------------
 The main purpose of the code test is to see your methodology and approach to